Marketing (MKTG)

 MKTG 4100 Marketing Concepts (4 Credits)

 This course focuses on formulating and implementing marketing management strategies and tactics for providing customer value.
 The focus of this course is on marketing strategy – constructing an environmental scan, segmenting the market properly and targeting the appropriate markets.
 Once strategy has been set, brand management is considered along with using marketing tactics as levers to bring value to the customer.
 The course provides you with a lens through which you may view the world as a marketer, relating marketing principles to consumer and business actions.
-Enrollment in this course is restricted to PMBA, MS Management, and MS Marketing students.
+There is no degree restriction for this course for the graduate students.

 MKTG 4220 Customer Experience Management (4 Credits)